US-CBO/captax/README.md

 ### A More Complex Policy Change

-A more complex policy change, that is a change to parameters defining depreciation rules, investment tax credit rules, production tax credit rules, and marginal tax rate adjustments, involves changing one or more policy parameters stored in more complex data structures and requires making changes in at least two places.
+A more complex policy change, that is a change to parameters defining depreciation rules, investment tax credit rules, and marginal tax rate adjustments, involves changing one or more policy parameters stored in more complex data structures and requires making changes in at least two places.

 To make a more complex policy change, follow these steps: